ksmandersen/startover/Readme.md

     compass watch

 Compass will tell automatically generate a new stylesheet each time you save tou sass files.
+Startover already has a [config](config.rb) file for Compass bundled.
+The default sass file is [main.sccs](style/sass/main.sccs).
+Compiled stylesheets are located in [style/css](style/css).

 ### Plugins